MilanNz/XMCryptoExchange/README.md

-# :octocat: ExchangeStream
+# :octocat: XMCryptoExchange
-ExchangeStream is a library for websocket communication with [Binance](www.binance.com) cryptocurrency exchange market.
+XMCryptoExchange is a library for websocket communication with [Binance](www.binance.com) cryptocurrency exchange market.
 It is build on top of the [Retrofit - Square lib](http://square.github.io/retrofit/).

 [Binance API](https://www.binance.com/restapipub.html#wss-endpoint)